dasanivishu/SimpleMovieRecommendationSystem/README.md

-Item Based Collabarative filtering is used download data movie.csv and rating.csv from https://www.kaggle.com/code/kanncaa1/recommendation-systems-tutorial/data
+Item Based Collabarative filtering is used

+You can download data movie.csv and rating.csv from https://www.kaggle.com/code/kanncaa1/recommendation-systems-tutorial/data

 More Detail->https://www.kaggle.com/code/kanncaa1/recommendation-systems-tutorial